 Sam’s Club itself often offers special promotions that can get you an annual membership basically for free.

-If joining online, you must use the link provided to join with this offer and then visit a Sam’s Club location to obtain the $45 Sam’s Club Gift Card.
-You must also be 18 years or older to purchase a membership and while membership cards are non-transferable, they are valid at all Sam’s Club locations nationwide.
+New members must also be 18 years or older to purchase a membership and while membership cards are non-transferable, they are valid at all Sam’s Club locations nationwide.
 Often, purchases of alcoholic beverages, tobacco, milk, fuel, pharmacy, gift cards, memberships or shipping costs are also not included in this offer.

 - See even more tips and savings advice from the Slickdeals community on this ‘free’ Sam’s Club offer and past similar offers